 Choosing a GNU/Linux Distribution

 This article was made to help users without GNU/Linux experience to choose a distribution.
-Today there are about 800 distributions and choosing the right distribution could make you like or not GNU/Linux.
+Today there are about 800 distributions, and choosing the right distribution could make you like or not GNU/Linux.

-Why it is important to choose the right GNU/Linux distribution?
+Why is it important to choose the right GNU/Linux distribution?

-GNU/Linux is a libre operative system and because of this many people with different ideas have developed and created different distributions.
-Today there are about 800 distributions and choosing the right one could make you like or not GNU/Linux.
+GNU/Linux is a libre operative system, and because of this, many people with different ideas have developed and created different distributions.
+Today there are about 800 distributions, and choosing the right one could make you like or not GNU/Linux.

 Some big lines about the most popular distributions